Kenny1291/cleaner-twitter/README.md

 - Hide UI pieces (togglable)
 - Modify and add custom CSS rules
 - Remote default rules update (no extension update required)
+  - Every day at midnight an automatic check is performed to verify that all rules are still valid

 ## 📲 Installation
 1. Download [latest release](https://github.com/Kenny1291/cleaner-twitter/releases)